what to bring to college

 Moyer Hall

 Moyer Hall, formerly International Center, is a three-story, three-section, residential facility that was renovated in 2010.
-It is home to male and female students (coed by floor) in a total of 92 rooms, each with a telephone line, television connection, wireless computer access, and heating and air-conditioning in every room.
+It houses men and women assigned to seperate floors in a total of 92 rooms, each with a telephone line, television connection, wireless computer access, and heating and air-conditioning in every room.
 The Hall has several bathrooms on each floor and a laundry room, lounge space, and kitchen on the first level.
 Moyer Hall features 24-hour video monitoring on all the entrance doors.